“Damnation seize my soul if I give you quarters or take any from you.” — Blackbeard

 I call this the gift-from-China conundrum.
 Made in China is synonymous with inferior quality and fake.
 Bringing back a present from China often feels like re-gifting an ugly vase, or worse, putting a bow on a pair of stinky old socks.
 Even my favorite go-to gifts, tea and silk, don’t enthrall back in the States.

 To be honest, there is a lot of junk in China, and much of it is certainly counterfeit.
 Sixty percent of the world’s fakes originate in China.
 By some estimates, Chinese piracy of American goods costs the U.S. a half trillion dollars a year.
-The most egregious thing China is accused of stealing these days is intellectual property, and although some have argued China’s thievery is diminishing, a Wisconsin court recently found the Chinese company Sinovel guilty of detroying an American company by stealing its wind turbine technology.
+The most egregious thing China is accused of stealing these days is intellectual property, and although some have argued China’s thievery is diminishing, a Wisconsin court recently found the Chinese company Sinovel guilty of destroying an American company by stealing its wind turbine technology.
 It should be no surprise to learn that the country most affected by piracy is the U.S. The country least affected is China.

 Intellectual property theft can feel abstract to many Americans, but brand name fakes are something everyone understands.
-Brand fakes are still hot property in Shanghai, a city that loves conspicuous consumption, and the abundant fake markets are so popular guides offer day trips for browsing tourists.
+Brand fakes are still hot property in Shanghai, a city that loves conspicuous consumption, and the abundant fake markets are so popular that guides offer day trips for browsing tourists.
 (Not that I’d ever take a visitor to a fake market).

-Sham Apple logos are so pervasive there are two different storefronts sporting them within a half block of our apartment.
+Sham Apple logos are so pervasive there are two different storefronts sporting them within a half-block of our apartment.

 Nike, Adidas, Gucci, Coach, Uggs: The logos are everywhere.
 The Chinese purveyors of hilarious knock-offs that riff on well-known logos – Rolexe anyone – are referred to as shanzhai, which translated means mountain fortress; in other words, it’s an invincible market.
-The efficiency and swiftness with which China rips off other people’s ideas is mind-blowing.
-Just ask Yekutiel Sherman whose selfie-stick iphone case idea was stolen before he wrapped up a crowd-funding campaign.
+The efficiency with which China rips off other people’s ideas is mind-blowing.
+Just ask Yekutiel Sherman whose selfie-stick iPhone case idea was stolen before he wrapped up a crowd-funding campaign.

 Last week, China made the news by officially banning the bible from Taobao, probably one of the few places a bible was actually available in China.
 Never fear bible lovers, I suspect you can pick up an illegal pdf copy from a chap I know.
-I recently learned that pirated pdf copies of nearly any Western book are available from a shady guy on WeChat who runs what he calls . . .
+I recently learned that pirated pdf copies of Western books are available from a shady guy on WeChat who runs what he calls . . .
 A Book Store.
 An illegal copy of a Western book will set you back the equivalent of one U.S. dollar.
 It’s especially laughable that the bible was removed from Taobao, Alibaba’s version of Amazon, (everyone in China shops on Taobao).
 The website is widely considered one of the largest online purveyors of fake goods in the world.
 (Not that we’d ever buy stock in Alibaba).

 The transcendence of Chinese piracy is not surprising.
 It’s impossible to live in China without a Chinese citizen informing you at some point in your tenure that the most successful pirate in history was a 19thcentury Chinese woman.
 If you grew up fabricating hooks for hands and dressing like Blackbeard on Halloween, aye matie, historical revisionism is about to squash your childhood fantasies.

 Chin Shih, a 19thcentury Qing dynasty woman was the most prosperous pirate in history, not Blackbeard.
 After taking over from her dead husband (who was also a pirate) she commanded an estimated 1,800 junks with somewhere between 70,000 and 80,000 pirates under her management.
-It’s been pointed out that her criminal organization was comparable in size to Exxon Mobile.
-One of her notorious rules was that female captives should not to be raped – chalk one up for an early #metoo moment.
+It’s been pointed out that her criminal organization was comparable in size to Exxon Mobil.
+One of her notorious rules was that female captives should not be raped – chalk one up for an early #metoo moment.
 The penalty for breaking this rule was beheading, of course.
 She was a pirate after all.

 At this point in our China tenure, I’ve accepted that friends and family don’t want gifts from the PRC; China’s reputation as a counterfeiter is as firmly cemented in the global consciousness as a mouthful of qīng tuán.
 But if you live in China, frankly, you have to accept an uneasy relationship with piracy.
 It’s like a daily personal morality play running in a continuous loop.
 Fakes are so embedded in life, and so integral to the Chinese market economy, that “fake” is not even a pejorative term here.